darrenldl/blockyarchive/BLKAR_SPECS.md

        - if the block is a data block, then

-         - if blkar can determine the block is the last block, the data chunk of the block is truncated then outputted to stdout
+         - if blkar can determine the block is the last block, the data chunk of the block is truncated so the overall output size matches the original file size, then outputted to stdout

            - this is only possible when metadata block is used as reference block, and also contains the original file size